AppliedLogicSystems/ALSProlog/docs/docs/guide/17-Prolog-Development-Projects.md

 {:toc}

 The ALS Prolog Development Environment (alsdev) supports a simple concept of development project which nonetheless, is quite useful.
-At it’s most elementary, a project is just a named collection of files.
+At it's most elementary, a project is just a named collection of files.
 Projects are accessed through the Prolog menu introduced in the preceeding section: